sivaundavalli/url_status/README.md

     This folder contains the screenshots that are taken while pumping up the metrics to Grafana and prometheus. we can find a correlation between the spikes in the graphs to make sure grafana is showing that is sent bu prometheus server

-    i have included multiple images just to be safe
+    i have included multiple images for convineince